Probability of direction: Properties

+The probability of direction is easy to estimate, is typically independent of the specific parameterization of the model or scaling of the predictor(s) or outcome, and is not sensitive to prior specification (insofar as the posterior is not prior specification).

+Advantages and limitations of the probability of direction have been studied by comparing it to other indices including the Bayes factor or Bayesian Equivalence test: Unlike indices related to the Region of Practical Interest (ROPE; where rescaling a variable requires rescaling the ROPE), its computation is not sensitive to the scale of the response or predictor variables.
+Unlike the Bayes factor - an index of relative fit of the prior model - the probability of direction it is an index of the posterior distribution.
+Like the ROPE and unlike the Bayes factor, the probability of direction can easily be estimated from MCMC samples by counting the proportion of samples that are larger than the null and the proportion of samples smaller than the null, and taking the larger of the two.

-The probability of direction is typically independent of the statistical model, as it is solely based on the posterior distribution and does not require any additional information from the data or the model.
-Contrary to indices related to the Region of Practical Interest (ROPE), it is robust to the scale of both the response variable and the predictors.
-However, similarly to its frequentist counterpart - the p-value, this index is not able to quantify evidence in favor of the null hypothesis.
-Advantages and limitations of the probability of direction have been studied by comparing it to other indices including the Bayes factor or Bayesian Equivalence test.
+However, similarly to its frequentist counterpart - the p-value - this index is not able to quantify evidence in favor of the null hypothesis since in most applied cases it cannot be lower than 50% (see above).

 Relationship with p-value

-The probability of direction has a direct correspondence with the frequentist one-sided p-value through the formula $p_\text{one-sided} = 1 - pd$ and to the two-sided p-value through the formula $p_\text{two-sided} = 2 \left(1 - pd\right)$.
+In cases that produce posterior distributions that are close in shape to frequentists sampling distributions (such as the conditions required for the Bernstein–von Mises theorem) the probability of direction has a direct correspondence with the frequentist one-sided p-value through the formula $p_\text{one-sided} = 1 - pd$ and to the two-sided p-value through the formula $p_\text{two-sided} = 2 \left(1 - pd\right)$.
 Thus, a two-sided p-value of respectively .1, .05, .01 and .001 would correspond approximately to a pd of 95%, 97.5%, 99.5% and 99.95%.
 The proximity between the pd and the p-value is in line with the interpretation of the former as an index of effect existence, as it follows the original definition of the p-value.

 Interpretation

-The bayestestR package for R suggests the following rule of thumb guidelines: